iifl-logo

 • For Continuous Improvement:

-Internal Audit purpose: Internal auditors assess control effectiveness, identify potential vulnerabilities, and recommend corrective actions.
+For recognizing the need for continual evolution, we have inhouse Internal Audit team to assess control effectiveness, identify potential vulnerabilities, and recommend corrective actions.
 We proactively address their findings and track progress through a dedicated risk management database.
+Our periodic reviews ensure adherence to established policies and procedures, identifying areas for improvement and fostering proactive risk management.

 DISCUSSION ON FINANCIAL PERFORMANCE WITH RESPECT TO OPERATIONAL EFFICIENCY

 The financial performance of the Company has seen a good contribution from operations perspectives.
-Various cost optimisation drives by ways of alternate sourcing, standardization, process improvements and operational efficiency improvement has led significant savings.
+Various cost optimisation drives by ways of alternate sourcing, standardization, process improvements and operational efficiency improvements has led significant savings.
 Cost reduction have been achieved in certain areas by implementing efficiency improvement programme within the company.

 The following statements cover financial performance review, which are attached to this report.